codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 #### When the size is known upfront: use preallocated buffer

 Sometimes it's perfectly known how large the result will be before the solution is called.
 For example, if the test suite asks to generate `n` Fibonacci numbers, it means that the resulting array needs to have the size of at least `n`.
 Sometimes the exact size is not known exactly, but it's possible to accurately estimate its upper bound.
-For example, a function which removes punctuation from a string needs to work on a buffer at least as large as an input string, but the result can turn out to be a bit smaller.
+For example, a function that removes punctuation from a string needs to work on a buffer at least as large as an input string, but the result can turn out to be a bit smaller.
 In such cases, the test suite can allocate the buffer which would be big enough to keep the result, and pass it to the solution function:

 <details>